What is Autobiography of a Yogi?

 Where to encounter it in the index

-The book itself is the single most-cross-referenced text in the lexicon outside the Upaniṣads — quoted by name in the entries on yoga, Hinduism, kriyā yoga, Sri Yukteswar, Lahiri Mahasaya, tantra, jñāna yoga, bhakti and rāja yoga.
-The contemporary teachers in the index who carry the post-Autobiography American Hindu inheritance are the closest functional companions.
-Sadhguru's longer-form lectures and his book *Inner Engineering* operate in the same householder-yogi register Yogananda established, treating disciplined interior technique as a matter of practical engineering rather than of theological commitment; the *Inner Engineering Online* programme delivers the Shambhavi Mahāmudrā kriyā that Sadhguru's lineage transmits, structurally adjacent to the kriyā Yogananda's lineage taught. *Be Here Now* and the broader Ram Dass corpus, published from 1971 onward, is the Autobiography's closest American counterpart — a younger man's account of meeting a north-Indian guru and reorganising his life around what the encounter disclosed — in a counter-cultural rather than Edwardian register.
-The contemporary non-dual lineage that meets Yogananda's work at the doctrinal end runs through Nisargadatta Maharaj's *I Am That* and into Rupert Spira's longer-form talks and *Being Aware of Being Aware* — the two twentieth-century texts the Autobiography is most often paired with in English-language presentations of the Indian inheritance.
+The book itself is the most cross-referenced text in the lexicon outside the Upaniṣads, cited in entries on yoga, Hinduism, kriyā yoga, Sri Yukteswar, Lahiri Mahasaya, tantra, jñāna yoga, bhakti, and rāja yoga.
+The contemporary teachers in the index who carry the post-Autobiography American Hindu inheritance are its closest functional companions.
+Sadhguru's longer-form lectures and his book *Inner Engineering* operate in the same householder-yogi register Yogananda established, treating interior technique as a practical matter rather than a theological commitment.
+The Inner Engineering Online programme delivers the Shambhavi Mahāmudrā kriyā from Sadhguru's lineage, structurally adjacent to the kriyā Yogananda's lineage taught. *Be Here Now* and the Ram Dass corpus, published from 1971 onward, is the Autobiography's closest American counterpart: a younger man's account of meeting a north-Indian guru and reorganising his life around what the encounter disclosed, in a counter-cultural rather than Edwardian register.
+The contemporary non-dual thread that meets Yogananda's work at the doctrinal end runs through Nisargadatta Maharaj's *I Am That* and into Rupert Spira's longer-form talks and *Being Aware of Being Aware*.